Bears hire Matt Eberflus: 8 things to know about Chicago’s new head coach

-The Chicago Bears have hired Indianapolis Colts defensive coordinator Matt Eberflus as their new head coach, and his first task will be assembling a coaching staff.
+The Chicago Bears hired Matt Eberflus as their 17th head coach in franchise history, and we’re already getting a sense of what his coaching staff could look like.

-Given Eberflus’ defensive background, Eberflus needs to land the right offensive coordinator who’s going to develop quarterback Justin Fields and get this offense on track.
+With Chris Tabor departing Chicago for the Carolina Panthers, Eberflus appears to have a person in mind for his special teams coordinator: Rich Bisaccia.

-SI’s Albert Breer spoke to The Herd‘s Colin Cowherd on Thursday, where he explained that Eberflus has a “defined vision” for his coaching staff.”
-And that includes offense, which you figure was a big reason why he got hired.
+According to Brad Biggs of the Chicago Tribune, Eberflus hopes to hire Bisaccia as the Bears next special teams coordinator.

 List